The South African and First World Wars

 Canada’s sacrifices and contributions to the South African and First World Wars led to an increased sense of nationhood and to international recognition.
 However, the strain of war nearly tore the country apart.
 In this gallery, visitors enter an imperialistic setting marking the 1897 Diamond Jubilee.
 Canada was proud to be part of the British Empire and celebrated in its greatness.
 Despite intense debates over whether to support Britain’s war in South Africa, Canada sent an overseas force.
 This decision marked an important change in Canadian military relations: Canada was now willing and able to support its allies by fighting in other countries.

-To mark the 100th anniversary of the Battle of Vimy Ridge, the Canadian War Museum will revamp the Vimy section of Canadian Experience Gallery 2: The South African and First World Wars.
+To mark the 100th anniversary of the Battle of Vimy Ridge, the Canadian War Museum has revamped the Vimy section of Gallery 2.
 New artifacts and new audio, video and interactive content will help visitors understand this iconic battle and its enduring legacy.
-(Opening April 6, 2017)